FAIR Manuscripts Guide

 • Condition still affects value: tears, fading ink, trimming, repairs, mounting residue, tape, water damage, or detached enclosures can materially change the conclusion.

 • Authentication and appraisal are related but not identical.
-The report should state what evidence supports authorship and where additional authentication review may still be prudent.
+The report should state what evidence supports authorship and when additional authentication review may be prudent.

-Large files of correspondence or institutional records rarely make sense as hundreds of unrelated one-off appraisals.
-A capable specialist explains the most defensible unit of value before work begins.
+Large correspondence files or institutional records rarely make sense as hundreds of unrelated one-off appraisals.
+A specialist should explain the most defensible unit of value before work begins.

 • Collection-level appraisal may be appropriate when the archive has coherent provenance, an intact series structure, or research value that depends on keeping the papers together.